centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 Here we have some bonus questions:

 **Bonus 1**:
-Could you use any of visulization tools to visualize your aligned SAM/BAM file?
+Could you use any of visulization tools (**IGV**, **Ugene**, **Tablet**, etc.) to visualize your aligned SAM/BAM file?

 **Bonus 2**:
 After reading my blog, do you think **htseq** could do a counts table as well?
 If yes, could you please write your own command for doing it?
-(The manual of HTSeq: https://htseq.readthedocs.io/en/release_0.11.1/count.html)
+(The manual of HTSeq: https://htseq.readthedocs.io/en/release_0.11.1/count.html.
+Be aware of strand-specific settings!)

 **Bonus 3**:
 You have done trimming, references alignment, and features count for the sample **IFNb01.fastq**, could you please also run the same steps on five other samples?
 You could still do it by command line, but it is better to write it with a BASH script (e.g. by loop, or input arguments).